DevOps Case Studies

 This is a mature DevOps team working at the online food retailer that doesn’t produce any food!
 They scaled from 20 to 200 people; moved from Denmark to London in 2010; and put a CD process in place over the last 6 years.
 This team didn’t have a ‘legacy’ as such – their software processes up to 1200 food orders per minute.
 On route to a double digit features per day release cycle they migrated from data centre to AWS cloud.

-Notes of this presentation – email us.
+This video runs 85 minutes but we have notes of this presentation – email us.

 4. HMRC DevOps at pace

 This is a presentation on how HMRC have adopted DevOps for the delivery of tax collection services on a microservices architecture that is hosted in the cloud.
 Note – on the second busiest tax collection day they switched cloud providers.
 This presentation works towards the last sentence … so primarily the focus is on how different architectures, in two different companies contrast.
 The HMRC data starts at around minute 8.
 There are circa 30 scrum teams involved.